Pumpkin Chocolate Chip Cookies

-If you like pumpkin pie and chocolate, you'll love these cookies.
+These pumpkin chocolate chip cookies are for those of us who love all things pumpkin pie and chocolate.
+These cookies are always a big hit.
 I think they taste best when they are cold from the refrigerator.

-If you like pumpkin pie and chocolate, you'll love these cookies.
+These pumpkin chocolate chip cookies are for those of us who love all things pumpkin pie and chocolate.
+These cookies are always a big hit.
 I think they taste best when they are cold from the refrigerator.

 This was very tastey cookie.
 However is you really like the pumkin taste as much as my family does, I would recemend putting in 1/4 less cinamin, it tends to cover the pumpkin flavor.
 The other thing is, don't forget to add the vanilla.
 It does not say when or where to put it in.
 If making this for children I suggest adding 3 or 4 drops of red food coloring for the orange pumpkin look, the cookies are not orange after baking.